BeOne Medicines: Research and development

 BeOne also developed Brukinsa (zanubrutinib), a Bruton's tyrosine kinase inhibitor for the treatment of cancer, from a formula its scientists created in Beijing in 2012.
 In November 2019, zanubrutinib became the first cancer drug developed in China to gain FDA approval; it received accelerated approval for the treatment of mantle cell lymphoma (MCL), a rare and aggressive form of non-Hodgkin lymphoma.
 In June 2020, the drug was also approved in China for the treatment of MCL, chronic lymphocytic leukemia (CLL), and small lymphocytic lymphoma (SLL); it was then approved for the treatment of CLL and SLL by the European Commission in November 2022 and by the FDA for the same indications in January 2023.
 In September 2021, the FDA approved zanubrutinib to treat adults with Waldenström's macroglobulinemia, a rare non-Hodgkin lymphoma.
+As of 2026, Brukinsa dominates the company's revenue, generating $1.2 billion out of $1.7 billion in revenue reported in a Q2 earnings call.

 In 2023, Brukinsa, the Bruton's tyrosine kinase inhibitor crossed blockbuster threshold to hit 1.3 billion dollars in full-year sales with the majority of product sales originating in the United States and Europe.
 Brukinsa is the only BTK inhibitor to demonstrate PFS superiority in a head-to-head comparison of BTK inhibitors.
 The FDA approved a label update for Brukinsa in 2023 which includes superior PFS results from the Phase 3 ALPINE head-to-head trial versus Imbruvica in relapsed/refractory CLL.

 At the 2024 American Society of Hematology (ASH) Annual Meeting, researchers presented 5-year follow-up data from the SEQUOIA trial, a Phase 3 study comparing zanubrutinib to bendamustine-rituximab in treatment-naïve chronic lymphocytic leukemia (CLL) patients.
 After adjusting for COVID-19-related disruptions, the study reported a 75% reduction in the risk of disease progression or death with zanubrutinib.